Divyn/Polymarket-trade-Tracker-cli/README.md

 # Polymarket Trade Data CLI

 Pulled-apart tooling for inspecting OrderFilled events on the Polymarket CTF Exchange.
-The repository exposes a single Click-powered CLI plus a handful of helpers that normalize trades and follow top traders.
+The repository is a custom CLI plus a handful of helpers that normalize trades and follow top traders.

 ## Highlights